Joe Smith (pitcher): New York Mets

-Smith first began his career with Brooklyn (A) of the New York–Penn League by allowing two runs, one earned, in one inning of work against the Staten Island Yankees on June 21.
+The New York Mets selected Smith in the third round of the 2006 MLB draft.
+Smith began his professional career with the Brooklyn Cyclones of the Low–A New York–Penn League.
 He was named one of the top 20 prospects in the New York–Penn League by Baseball America.
-When Duaner Sánchez was hurt during a taxi cab incident in 2006, Mets general manager Omar Minaya considered recalling Smith to the Majors.
+When Duaner Sánchez was hurt during a taxi cab incident in 2006, Mets general manager Omar Minaya considered recalling Smith to the major leagues.
 Instead, the Mets traded for Roberto Hernández and Óliver Pérez to give Smith more time in the minors.

-On March 24, 2007, after a strong spring training, it was announced Smith would be on the Mets' 25-man roster.
+Smith made the Mets' Opening Day 25-man roster in 2007.
 On April 1, 2007, Smith made his major league debut.
 He struck out one (Preston Wilson) and walked one (Albert Pujols).
 He also gave up a single to David Eckstein.
-Smith earned his first major league win on April 24, 2007 after coming on in relief in the 12th inning.
-Smith enjoyed much success at the beginning of 2007, but began to tire and was sent down to the minors at mid-year.
-Smith was with the Mets for all of the 2008 season, enjoying varied success.
+Smith earned his first major league win on April 24, 2007, after coming on in relief in the 12th inning.
+Smith enjoyed much success at the beginning of 2007 but began to tire and was sent down to the minors at mid-year.
+Smith was with the Mets for the 2008 season, enjoying varied success.
 He went 6–3 in 63.3 innings with a 3.55 ERA.

 Cleveland Indians

 On December 10, 2008, Smith was traded by the Mets to the Cleveland Indians as part of a twelve-player, three-team deal.
 On January 18, 2013, the Cleveland Indians announced they had avoided arbitration with Smith, signing him to a one-year contract worth $3.15 million.

-Smith became a free agent following the 2013 season, but expressed interest in remaining with the Tribe.
+Smith became a free agent following the 2013 season but expressed interest in remaining with the Tribe.